anveshmuppeda/mlops/012-mlops-github-actions-pipeline/README.md

 ```
 ![CodeConnection ARN](./img/CodeStarConnection.png)

-In the above, `2c8d3623-d3d4-4642-9637-7b62d5583835` is the unique Id for this connection.
-We'll be using this Id when we create our SageMaker project later in this example.
+The unique identifier `2c8d3623-d3d4-4642-9637-7b62d5583835` from this connection will be required during SageMaker project creation.

+### Configure IAM User for GitHub Actions
-### Create an IAM user for GitHub Actions
+Create a dedicated IAM user to provide GitHub Actions with necessary permissions for AWS resource management.
-In order to give permission to the GitHub Actions to deploy the SageMaker endpoints in your AWS environment, you need to create an IAM user.
-Use [iam/GithubActionsMLOpsExecutionPolicy.json](./iam/GithubActionsMLOpsExecutionPolicy.json) to provide enough permission to this user to build and deploy your endpoints.

-Next, generate an *Access Key* for this user.
-You'll use this key in the next step when you set up your GitHub Secrets.
+Apply the permissions defined in [iam/GithubActionsMLOpsExecutionPolicy.json](./iam/GithubActionsMLOpsExecutionPolicy.json) to grant appropriate access for building and deploying ML resources.

+Generate access credentials for this IAM user, as these will be configured in GitHub repository secrets.

-### GitHub Setup
+### Configure GitHub Repository
-The following are the steps to prepare your github account to run this example.
+Prepare your GitHub repository with the required authentication and workflow configuration.

-#### a) Set up a GitHub Secrets containing your IAM user access key
+#### Configure GitHub Repository Secrets
+Navigate to your GitHub repository settings to configure secure credential storage:

-Got your GitHub repository - on the top of the repository, select Settings - then in the security section go to the Secrets and variables and choose Actions.
-Choose the New repository secret:
+Access your repository Settings → Security section → Secrets and variables → Actions → New repository secret

-> Note: This is the Access Key for the IAM user which you just created in the previous step.

-1. Add the name AWS_ACCESS_KEY_ID and for Secret that you created for the IAM user in the [Create an IAM user for GitHub Actions](https://github.com/aws-samples/mlops-sagemaker-github-actions#create-an-iam-user-for-github-actions) step add your AWS_ACCESS_Key, click on add secret.
-2. repeat the same process for AWS_SECRET_ACCESS_KEY
+Configure these required secrets using the IAM user credentials created previously:

+1. Create secret `AWS_ACCESS_KEY_ID` with the IAM user's access key identifier
+2. Create secret `AWS_SECRET_ACCESS_KEY` with the corresponding secret access key

+### Deploy Lambda Infrastructure
-### Deploy the Lambda function
+Package and deploy the Lambda function that coordinates between SageMaker and GitHub Actions.

-Simply zip the `[lambda_function.py](./lambda_functions/lambda_github_workflow_trigger/lambda_function.py)` and upload it to an S3 bucket.
+Create the deployment package:
 ```sh
 cd lambda_functions/lambda_github_workflow_trigger
 zip lambda-github-workflow-trigger.zip lambda_function.py
 ```

-Then upload the `lambda-github-workflow-trigger.zip` to a bucket which can be accessed later on by the ServiceCatalog.
+Upload the package to an S3 bucket accessible by AWS Service Catalog for later deployment.

-#### Create an AWS Lambda layer
+#### Configure Lambda Dependencies Layer
-Now, let's create a Lambda layer for the dependencies of the lambda_function which we just uploaded.

-Create a python virtual environment and install the dependencies.
+Create a Lambda layer containing the required Python dependencies.

+Set up the development environment:
 ```sh
 mkdir lambda_layer
 cd lambda_layer